History of Abkhazia: History of Education in Abkhazia

 The Soviet authorities invested significantly into building a modern educational system in Abkhazia.
-In the 1920s and 1930s the Soviet government founded many new schools and several educational and training colleges (called “Uschiliche” in Russian language).
+In the 1920s and 1930s the Soviet government founded many new schools and several educational and training colleges (called “Uchilische” in Russian language).

 The number of locally trained professionals grew from few dozens in the 1920s to several thousands in the 1980s.

-By the 1980s, Sukhumi City became a home for largest educational institutions (both higher education institutions and Technical Vocational Education and Training (TVET) colleges) and largest students' community in Abkhazia.
+By the 1980s, Sukhumi City became a home for largest educational institutions and largest students' community in Abkhazia.
 There was some decline in a number of students in the 1990s.
 However, between 2000 and 2019 the student's population stabilised.
 Since the academic year 2020-2021 the number of college and university students even showed a small increase.

-Abkhaz State University (1979) has 42 departments organized into 8 faculties providing education to about 3300 students (as of 2019, est.).

-According to the official statistical data, Abkhazia has 13 TVET colleges (as of 2019, est.) providing education and vocational training to youth mostly in the capital city, though there are several colleges in all major district centers.
-Independent international assessments suggest that these colleges train in about 20 different specialties attracting between 1000 and 1300 young people (aged between 16 and 29) (as of 2019, est.).
-The largest colleges are as follows: